 find a cozy bar with a fireplace

-If you are fortunate enough to have a fireplace in your home that’s great but if you don’t here are some bars that do.
-Some of my favorites are the Grafton, a great Irish pub in Lincoln Square, swanky Library Bar in the Ambassador Hotel in the Gold Coast and Simon’s a great dive in Andersonville.
+If you are fortunate enough to have a fireplace in your home, that’s great, but if you don’t, here are some bars that do.
+Some of my favorites are the Grafton, a great Irish pub in Lincoln Square, the swanky Library Bar in the Ambassador Hotel in the Gold Coast, and Simon’s, a great dive in Andersonville.
 Stop in at Simon’s for some glogg before or after dining at the Hopleaf down the street.
-Get the mussels or fried chicken (Monday nights) and enjoy their extensive beer selection or get my favorite beer, Duvel.
+Get the mussels or fried chicken (Monday nights) and enjoy their extensive beer selection, or get my favorite beer, Duvel.

 go ice skating, sledding or snowshoeing

 If conditions are just right, like fresh snow on the ground and bearable temperatures, grab your snowshoes and head to the lakefront or a nearby park.
 What?!
 You don’t have any snowshoes?
 Well, go get some.
 Really, you’ll thank me later.
 I use mine a lot when there is enough snow.
 The lakefront is quite breathtaking & peaceful after a snowfall, and it’s a great workout.
 It’s my winter meditation.

 Or bring the kiddos to Cricket Hill near Montrose Beach and go sledding.

 Pretend you are a tourist and go to Millennium Park and skate under the Bean, or head over to Maggie Daley Park and check out the Skating Ribbon.
 Bring your own skates to skip the line and the $20 rental fee.

 I got a pair at Play It Again Sports because, growing up in the Midwest, we had an ice rink in our backyard and learned to ice skate very young.
 The Skating Ribbon at Maggie Daley Park & Millennium Park skating rink opened this past Friday and runs through March 8.